tingweichien/Dragonfly_Web_Crawler/docs/Notes/Note.md

 ## [2020/08/19]

-1. successfully solved the normal distribution problem and plot the figure showing the record times in each month seperated by each year.
+1. successfully solved the normal distribution problem and plot the figure showing the record times in each month separated by each year.
 ![20200819](https://i.imgur.com/o27lGxy.png)

 2. the histogram function in numpy or matplotlib  will transfer the input array into the appearance of the number, therefore, the input data should be a raw data instead of the statistics data